wizardsoftheweb/opensimplex-noise/README.md

 ## Important Notes

 * **The root LCG might require a license.** I did a bunch of research about this.
 Given that OpenSimplex actually had to be created, I think it's important to maintain provenance.
 The constants used in OpenSimplex's [linear congruential generator](https://gist.github.com/KdotJPG/b1270127455a94ac5d19#file-opensimplexnoise-java-L58) come from [Donald Knuth's MMIX implementation](https://en.wikipedia.org/wiki/Linear_congruential_generator#Parameters_in_common_use) (although [searching "6364136223846793005l"](https://www.google.com/search?q=6364136223846793005l) yields Minecraft code and threads about OpenSimplex; the `long` suffix dramatically reduces the results).
 Given that it's on Wikipedia (and in Minecraft), I'm going to assume the numbers themselves are not licensed.
 If you're not comfortable making that assumption, I'll (eventually) add support to change the LCG (or you can make a PR with open source constants, which would be pretty neat).
-* Using a 64-bit LCG requires external libraries.
+* External libraries possibly necessary.
+JavaScript doesn't handle 64-bit integers natively.
 I might look at 32-bit generator later.
+I've got [`Bluebird`](https://www.npmjs.com/package/bluebird) in the production dependencies for now because I'd like to include `Bluebird` ([`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with [`.finally`](http://bluebirdjs.com/docs/api/finally.html) and sequential execution via [`.each`](http://bluebirdjs.com/docs/api/each.html)) support eventually, but I might also strip it.
+We'll see.

 ## Installation